raphael-group/wext/examples/pancan/README.md

 ### Usage ###

 Run `make` to process the mutations, compute mutation probabilities, and run the WRE test in both modes described above.
 You can find the two output TSV files in `output/`.
-Running on a single core, the example takes approximately 23 seconds.

 You can pass in a few optional parameters to `make`, including:
 * `K`: gene set size (default: 2)